Manuscript wishlist

 -Knitting (even tangentially related books, e.g. THE HELPING SWEATER by Rachel Más Davidson!!)

 -Gymnastics (I loved BREAK THE FALL by Jennifer Iacopelli!) and swimming—I’m not always the perfect fit for sports stories, but I love seeing these two in books every time!
-(To expound on my feelings about books that feature other sports, I told one of my authors that the sports thread in his book is my favorite kind of sports thread, because it’s “all feelings, very little actual sports.”)
+(To answer an FAQ about books that feature other sports, I told one of my authors that the sports thread in his book is my favorite kind of sports thread, because it’s “all feelings, very little actual sports.”
+And to answer another FAQ, no, I have not watched Heated Rivalry yet; please don’t come for me!!).
+The same client had to teach me that rugby is played with a ball, so do with that info what you will, re: my Sports Book preferences.)

 i am *not* a fit for: